olesya-wo/tami/README.md

 Variables:

-`var_name = expression` -  set the variable value by some expression
+`var_name = expression` -  set the variable value to some expression
-Values can be only integers.
+Values can be only integers
 Value of uninitialized variable is `0`
-Instead of variables in expressions you can use `{item}` - it’ll return `1` if this item stored in your inventory, or `2` if this item is also selected for interaction
+Instead of variables in expressions you can use `{item}` - it’ll return `1` if the item is stored in your inventory, or `2` if the item is also selected for interaction

 Operators: